Iridar/WOTCIridarClassRework/WOTCIridarClassRework/ReadMe.txt

 [*] Aim - aim bonus now applies to all attacks made this turn.
 [*] Serial - added -20 Crit penalty after each kill (vanilla description mentions a crit chance penalty, but it's not implemented in vanilla)
 [*] Fan Fire - now ends turn.
 [/list]

+[h1]GRENADIER[/h1]
+[list]
+[*] Blast Padding - now applies to environmental damage.
+[*] Demolition - now a guaranteed hit and applies Holo Targeting.
+[*] Suppression - now preemptively triggers on attacks, ignores cover defense bonus.
+[*] Heavy Ordnance - corrected description to no longer mention Battle Scanners.
+[*] Chain Shot - aim penalty moved from the first shot to the second one.
+[*] Saturation Fire - now applies ammo effects and is more reliable at destroying cover.
+[/list]